Energinet-DataHub/ARCHIVED-geh-aggregations/docs/business-processes/submission-of-calculated-energy-time-series.md

 # Submission of calculated energy time series

-This business process is used for sending calculated energy time series data from Green Energy Hub to legimate recipients.
+This business process is used for sending calculated energy time series data from Green Energy Hub to legitimate recipients.